 Haywire Custom Guitars

 Has your guitar become a little difficult to play sometimes?
 Does it sound,”out of tune”?
 Are the strings too high off the neck?
 Is the neck warped or bowed?
-Are the tuning gears difficult to turn due to, rusty moving parts ?
+Are the tuning gears difficult to turn due to rusty moving parts ?
 Probably?
-It seems like, that your guitar needs a guitar tune up!
+Maybe, your guitar needs an 8-Point tune up!

 A hard to play guitar could be a roadblock to your success as a musician, so if you want your guitar to play better and faster, let Haywire prep your guitar with our ” 8 Point Gig Ready Process”.

-It’s like getting it ready for the Grand Prix!
+It’s like getting it ready for the Daytona 500!
 This is the same process that we perform on all of our new instruments, and it will put your “baby” back in shape, and allow you to play fast and in tune up and down the fret board like never before!

 Bring your guitar back from the dead with a well-